malciin/whois-domain-watcher/README.md

 | `Invoke-RestMethod http://localhost:8051 -Method 'DELETE' -Body 'google.com'` | `curl -X DELETE -d "google.com" localhost:8051` | Unwatches domain |
 | `Invoke-RestMethod http://localhost:8051/queue` | `curl localhost:8051/queue` | Gets watched domains queue status - allows to check when each of the watched domains will be queried |
 | `Invoke-RestMethod http://localhost:8051/s/*.dev` | `curl localhost:8051/s/*.dev` | Searching endpoint.
 Returns status of any watched domain by given filter.
 In that example it gets all watched domains for `.dev` tld.
 More info in `Searching` section |

-If you don't want to always provide --port XYZ you can create settings.yaml file to configure it.
-Check settings.Reference.yaml for reference of what options you can configure.

 ## Searching